-Drug repurposing has been proposed as a shortcut towards antivirals.
-However, the many unsuccessful attempts to repurpose drugs against SARS-CoV-2 highlight the limitations of the concept, including PK/PD, the low probability of drugs highly optimized against one target having pharmacologically relevant activities against others, and their pharmacological effects precluding safe use in other diseases.
+Drug repurposing has been proposed as a shortcut towards developing antivirals.
+However, there are limitations to this concept, including pharmacokinetics/pharmacodynamics (PK/PD), the low probability of drugs highly optimized for one target having pharmacologically relevant activities against others, and their pharmacological effects precluding safe use in other diseases.

-Chemists at the University of Alberta have re-engineered existing drugs based on smaller, simpler scaffolds.
-The resulting compounds were then tested at Cornell University for anti-viral activity.
-Two were selected for their activity against HCoV-OC43 and SARS-CoV-2 in viral replication assays; these showed low potency and low selectivity.
+Chemists at the University of Alberta have re-engineered existing drugs based on smaller, simpler scaffolds to develop antivirals of broad spectrum.
+The resulting compounds were tested at Cornell University for anti-viral activity.
+Two compounds were selected for their activity against HCoV-OC43 and human coronaviruses in viral replication assays; these showed low potency and low selectivity.
 An initial exploration of the chemical space identified a lead scaffold that produced compounds preserving the potency while decreasing toxicity.
-Second generation compounds have shown single digit micromolar potency and selectivity indexes larger than 10 to 20 (the highest concentration tested, $100 \mu$ M, did not result in 50% cytotoxicity).
+Second generation compounds have shown single digit micromolar potency and selectivity indexes larger than 10 to 20 (the highest concentration tested, 100 μ M, did not result in 50% cytotoxicity).
 These compounds are active against two distantly-related coronaviruses and provide a scaffold for development based on a clinical drug.
 We are testing their activities against other viruses and studying mode of action.